johnkerl/miller/docs/faq.rst

     2018-03-07,discovery
     2018-02-03,allocation

 we can use ``strptime`` to parse the date field into seconds-since-epoch and then do numeric comparisons.
-Simply match your input dataset's date-formatting to the <a href="reference-dsl.html#strptime">strptime</a> format-string.
+Simply match your input dataset's date-formatting to the :ref:`reference-dsl-strptime` format-string.
 For example:

 ::